paulo-pagliosa/Ds/README.md

 The API contains classes and templates for datasets and processes.
 A dataset consists of a structure (geometry and topology defined by vertices and cells) and attributes (e.g., scalars and/or vectors at vertices and cells).
-The API provides classes for point sets, triangle meshes, triangle mesh intancing, and sets of graphics primitives containing points, lines, and triangles.
+The API provides classes for point sets, triangle meshes, triangle mesh instancing, and sets of graphics primitives containing points, lines, and triangles.
 Processes can be sources (dataset producers), filters (dataset transformers), and sinks (dataset consumers).
 Processes are connected to each other in a